Tadeus23/popescu-website/README.md

 Contributions are welcome to enhance the website.
 Please follow standard git workflow procedures for contributions.

 ## Contact
-For any inquiries or suggestions, please reach out to Catalin Popescu at popescu351@gmai.com .
+For any inquiries or suggestions, please reach out to me at popescu351@gmail.com .